jeanchua7/pdsnd_github/README.md

 Bikeshare Analysis with R

 ### Description
-This project uses R to analyse bikesharing data to derive trends
+This project uses R to analyse bikesharing data to derive trends, which has been exported into Explore_bikeshare_data html

 ### Files used
 Explore_bikeshare_data.html / Explore_bikeshare_data.ipynb + data files